Destroy All Humans! Big Willy Unleashed

 Destroy All Humans!
-Big Willy Unleashed is an action-adventure video game developed by Locomotive Games and published by THQ for the Wii and is the third installment in the Destroy All Humans! franchise.
+Big Willy Unleashed is a 2008 action-adventure video game developed by Locomotive Games and published by THQ for the Wii and is the third installment in the Destroy All Humans! franchise.
 A PlayStation 2 version was originally going to be released alongside the Wii, but was ultimately canceled because of budget cuts.
 A PlayStation Portable version was also canceled, due to "control issues" involved with translating the Wii version's controls to the port.

 Plot

-Big Willy Unleashed takes place after Destroy All Humans!
-2 and before Path of the Furon.
-The game is set in 1975, 6 years after Destroy All Humans!
-2. Cryptosporidium 138 and his mentor, Orthopox 13, attempt to support the popularity of Big Willy, a fast food restaurant Orthopox owns.
+Big Willy Unleashed takes place after Destroy All Humans 2 and before Path of the Furon.
+This game is set during year 1975 (6 years after these events of Destroy All Humans!
+2).
+Cryptosporidium 138 and his mentor, Orthopox 13, attempt to support the popularity of Big Willy, a fast food restaurant Orthopox owns.
 Pox reveals that the Big Willy food franchise is actually a scheme to dispose of the human bodies Crypto leaves lying around.

 Story

 Crypto and Pox are watching TV in Harbor City and happen upon the evening news.
-Bill Kincaid, a news reporter, announces that the Big Willy Corporation has opened its fifth-hundred restaurant, and that President Huffman has resigned, implying that Crypto gave up on controlling the American Government.
-The news is then interrupted by the missing heiress named Patty Wurst (a parody of Patricia Hearst) using a pirated television signal to appear on the channel.
+Bill Kincaid, a news reporter, announces that the Big Willy Corporation has opened it's five-hundredth restaurant, and that President Huffman has resigned, implying that Crypto gave up on controlling the American government.
+The news is suddenly interrupted by the missing heiress named Patty Wurst (a parody of Patty Hearst) using a pirated television signal to appear on the channel.
 She reveals that Big Willy is using human corpses to grind up and feed to the public and that a shipment of meat supply is going to dock at the Harbor to prove her case.